jakewilliami/jakewilliami.web/_wip/2021-3-3-bucket-htb.md

 Going to `shell`, we get redirected to `http://444af250749d:4566/shell/`, which then does not load.
 After some playing around, it is important to have the forward slash at the end of the URL: `http://s3.bucket.htb/shell/`, which does *not* cause a reditect.
 It takes us to a page that is a DynamoDB Web Shell, which uses JavaScript.

 I search "AWS S3 DynamoDB" and find a lot of information on "S3 Buckets", etc.  The web shell looks like it has its own API.
 I found [this](https://rhinosecuritylabs.com/penetration-testing/penetration-testing-aws-storage/) online.
-To test this exploit, I need the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) (`sudo apt install awscli`).
+To test this exploit, I need the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) (`sudo apt install awscli`; `brew install awscli`).

 To use the AWS CLI, we need to [configure ourselves](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/index.html).
 Then we can enumerate the DynamoDB enpoints.
 We can use a made-up access key here.